-- 4.1 In undertaking the EqIA, the Council has followed the strategy and objectives set out in Cambridgeshire County Council's Single Equality Strategy (2014-16), and the processes contained in the Council's Community Impact Assessment (CIA).
-The CIA process is a local development of national Equality Impact Assessment procedures, allowing us to consider locally significant issues such as rural isolation and deprivation alongside nationally prescribed issues such as age and disability. - 4.2 Following the public consultation there have not been any unexpected impacts that need to be reflected in the final EqIA.
+- 2.7 In undertaking the EqIA, the Council has followed the strategy and objectives set out in Cambridgeshire County Council's Single Equality Strategy (2014-16), and the processes contained in the Council's Community Impact Assessment (CIA).
+The CIA process is a local development of national Equality Impact Assessment procedures, allowing us to consider locally significant issues such as rural isolation and deprivation alongside nationally prescribed issues such as age and disability. - 2.8 It should be noted that this report is not final and that it will be amended to reflect the comments of consultees, including equality groups, if necessary.
+Once it is finalised the EqIA of the SPD will be reviewed and updated when required to identify any unexpected impacts.

-Final Equality Impact Assessment
+3.0 Initial Equality Impact Assessment

-5.1 The Cambridgeshire Flood and Water SPD has been subjected to a final EqIA.
-The final assessment has identified no negative impacts upon the identified characteristics.
-The results of this assessment can be found in Appendix 1 to this report.

-5.2 This assessment highlighted that a strategy that has a positive impact upon all the residents of Cambridgeshire, specifically the old, young and vulnerable is likely to lead to greater benefits in the long term.

-5.3 There is likely to be a positive impact on people with physical disabilities.
-The proposals can be used to ensure that future developments integrate mechanisms and physical alterations, including those where disabled persons may be limited to ground floor accommodation.

-5.4 Furthermore, the SPD encourages a better quality of life through the promotion of Sustainable Drainage Systems (SuDs) to be incorporated into new developments throughout Cambridgeshire, where considered appropriate, having pleasant green spaces and water features.

-5.5 Taking all of the above into account, the SPD is likely to have a positive impact upon the built and natural environment.
+- 3.1 The Flood & Water SPD has been subjected to an initial EqIA.
+The initial assessment has identified no negative impacts upon the identified characteristics.
+The results of the initial assessment can be found in Appendix 1 to this report. - 3.2 The initial assessment highlighted that a strategy that has a positive impact upon all the residents of Cambridgeshire, specifically the old, young and vulnerable is likely to lead to greater benefits in the long term. - 3.3 There is likely to be a positive impact on people with physical disabilities.
+The proposals can be used to ensure that future developments integrate mechanisms and physical alterations, including those where disabled persons may be limited to ground floor accommodation. - 3.4 Furthermore, the SPD encourages a better quality of life through the promotion of Sustainable Drainage Systems (SuDs) to be incorporated into new developments throughout Cambridgeshire, where considered appropriate, having pleasant green spaces and water features. - 3.5 Taking all of the above into account, the Flood & Water SPD is likely to have a positive impact upon the built and natural environment.

-Appendix 1 - Equalities Impact Assessment Template
+Appendix 1 - Initial Equalities Impact Assessment Template